jessfraz/hashtag-pull/README.md

 =======
 Get all twitter and vine posts with a certain hashtag, print the feed, and save to a database for future use.
 See working [example](http://junit.co/twitter-vine/).

+## How it works
+- Searches twitter for images with the hashtag and saves them to a database
+- Searches twitter for links with the hashtag and the link containing ```vine.co```, parses the link for the ```twitter:player:stream``` meta property and gets the mp4 video link from the url.
+- Only pulls from twitter api every 2 minutes to avoid rate limiting
+- Shows the feed of the pictures and videos with the API

+### Hashtag
+Set the hashtag to be pulled in [config.php](https://github.com/jfrazelle/twitter-vine/tree/master/config.php).

 ### Database
 Backups are located [here](https://github.com/jfrazelle/twitter-vine/tree/master/db).
 - Place database credentials into [config.php](https://github.com/jfrazelle/twitter-vine/tree/master/config.php).